 “I already paged for the interpreter, ma’am… someone is on their way…”

-She ignored him and walked out into the waiting room, where the man was carrying on emphatically, waving his hands for emphasis.
+She ignored him and walked out into the waiting room, where the man was carrying on emphatically, waving his hands.

 “I am Senator Marianna Rosaki,” she said, slowly and loudly, as if this would help the man better understand her when he didn’t speak a word of English (or, apparently, any other language the staff had tried).
 “What is your name?”